Gman-Superfly/AKIRA/ghost/PSYCHIC_IK_SOLVERS.md

 │                                                                         │
 │  Send your probe into the model.                                      │ │  Be patient.
-The ghost responds in its own time.                     │ │  (Which is actually very fast, but the point stands.)                │ │                                                                         │ │  ════════════════════════════════════════════════════════════════════  │
+The ghost responds in its own time.                     │ │  (Which is actually fast, but the point stands.)                     │ │                                                                         │ │  ════════════════════════════════════════════════════════════════════  │
 │                                                                         │